Micharro2016/getting-and-cleaning-data/README.md

 Coursera Getting and Cleaning Data Course Project

 ## Purpose
-To demonstrate and apply knowledge and skills acquired in the course to prepare tidy data using R.
+To demonstrate and apply knowledge and skills acquired in the course to prepare a tidy data using R.

 ## Project Summary
 1. Download data to working directory